habuka036/wakame-vdc-wiki/en/install-guide.md

 * The Wakame-vdc collector.
 This is Wakame-vdc's decision making organ.
 When you start an instance it decides which HVA (We'll tell you what an HVA is below) will host it, which IP address it will get, etc.

-Install it with the following command.
+Install the dcmgr package with the following command.

     sudo yum install -y wakame-vdc-dcmgr-vmapp-config